mablook/appspace-test-marvel/README.md

 # Getting Started with Create React App

-This test is available for viewing on Heroku at: https://still-refuge-72687.herokuapp.com/ this is a rest application using the api from: https://developer.marvel.com/
+This test is available for viewing on Heroku at: https://still-refuge-72687.herokuapp.com/

+this is a rest application using the api from: https://developer.marvel.com/

 the filter works by name

 the ordering works by name

-all items come from the marvel api, the documentation can be found here: https://developer.marvel.com/documentation this test suggests the use of a unidirectional state manager (although it is not necessary, the proposal was to show a little more about redux) using redux router and scss
+all items come from the marvel api, the documentation can be found here: https://developer.marvel.com/documentation

+this test suggests the use of a unidirectional state manager (although it is not necessary, the proposal was to show a little more about redux toolkit)

+using redux router and scss
 ## Available Scripts